Aka-JKiely/linodeco2intensitymonitoring/readme.md

 Here is a list of 15/1/25 of the sites and the corresponding buckets.
-This list is maintained in linode_akamai_locations_grid.csv The bucket uses the standard Linode Location ID in the first column below.
+This list is maintained in linode_akamai_locations_grid.csv The influxDB bucket uses the standard Linode Location ID in the first column below.

 | Location       | Country Code | Zone Name                          | Display Name   |
 |----------------|--------------|------------------------------------|----------------|